IRDG2OI/geoenrich/README.md

 #### Data export formats

-There is a plan to add export options for enrichment data: netCDF files (per occurrence or per dataset), as well as images for visualization or CNN training.
+There is a plan to add export options for enrichment data: netCDF files (per occurrence or per dataset).